Encyclopedia of fire safety

 The main part of the work is done, it remains to collect and fix it all.

-Between the battery and the board I put a piece of foam rubber so that it would not crawl inside the case afterwards.
+Between the battery and the board, I put a piece of foam rubber so that it would not crawl inside the case later.
 I additionally soldered a 2200 uF capacitor to power the module.

 When charging is connected: